upskillie/Frontend-Interview-Handbook/Javascript.md

 - Write javascript code to rotate a div in circle.
 Additional: Improve the code in a way such that one rotation is completed in certain specified time.
 Also, how can you modify the code to run for screens with different fps.

 - Write a function to do deep equality checks in objects

+- Implementation of debounce
+- Implementation of throttle
+- Implement Observable
+- Implement EvenEmitter

 - Suppose you have input like:
   ```javascript